joxoleon/kh-content/Content/TemplatePrompts/LessonExtensive.md

        - Start with a heading that appropriately describes the section.
        - Provide a thorough, structured explanation of the topic.
 Include all necessary details, examples, best practices, and relevant code snippets.
        - **Do not be stingy with examples**: Whenever a concept would benefit from one, provide a clear, relevant example, whether it be a code snippet or an illustrative scenario.
 Use sensible formatting and indentation for code examples.
+       - **Important Note**: **Do NOT use three backticks ("```") for code blocks**.
+Instead, format all code examples by indenting with four spaces to improve readability and maintain smooth text flow within Markdown.
        - **Examples should be practical and based on real-world scenarios**, not purely theoretical code.
        - **Subsections**: If the lesson covers multiple concepts, split the Full Lesson into up to 5-6 subsections only if needed for distinct topics.
        - End this section with the delimiter `=== EndSection: [Title] ===`.

      - **Discussion**:
        - Use the delimiter `=== Section: Discussion ===` to start the discussion.
-       - Start with a "Discussion" heading
        - Cover the topic’s pros, cons, common use cases, or comparisons with related concepts to provide a broader context.
        - End this section with the delimiter `=== EndSection: Discussion ===`.

      - **Key Takeaways**:
        - Use the delimiter `=== Section: Key Takeaways ===`.
-       - Start with a "Key Takeaways" heading
        - Summarize the lesson with concise, flashcard-friendly points.
        - Focus on “bite-sized” statements that serve as memory aids.
        - End this section with the delimiter `=== EndSection: Key Takeaways ===`.

 3. **Questions Section**:
-   - Conclude the lesson with a set of multiple-choice questions in JSON format.
+   - Conclude the lesson with a set of multiple-choice questions in JSON-like format.
    - **Wrap the questions section** with delimiters:

        {| questions |}